cosmobobak/cbnf/README.md

 ```

 The magic bytes must equal `CBNF`, or the header is considered ill-formed, no diagnostic required, instant UB, nasal demons, etc etc.

+## Existing Implementations

+### cbnf-rs
+This repository contains a Rust implementation of CBNF, as a crate that provides rudimentary convenience methods, such as header parsing and utf-8 name validation.